gautamvarmadatla/mcpsafetywarden/README.md

   <img src="logo.png" alt="MCP Safety Warden" width="1080"/>
 </p>

-A proxy server that wraps any MCP server and adds behavioral profiling, security scanning, risk gating, and safe execution to its tools.
+MCP safety warden is a proxy server that wraps any MCP server and adds behavioral profiling, security scanning, risk gating, and safe execution to its tools.

 Instead of calling a wrapped server's tools directly, you route calls through this wrapper.
 It classifies each tool, builds a behavior profile from observed runs, checks for injection attacks, and can block or gate risky tools before they execute.